The Ultimate Guide to Granada's Alhambra

 Hall of the Two Sisters

 This room is nicknamed for the massive slabs of white marble on the floor.
-It has yet another spectacular ceiling.
-It is a typical royal bedroom with a lovely view of the Courtyard of the Lions.
+You enter via a well preserved wood den with a semicircular festooned arch.
+It's a typical royal bedroom with a lovely view of the Courtyard of the Lions and the Gardens of the Partal.

 The Partal Palace was built in the early 14th century.
 It is also known as the Portico Palace because of the portico formed by a five arched arcade at one end of a large pool.
 Above the arches are Arabic signs of delicacy and complexity.